 1 Scope

-The present document describes both the architectural and functional system requirements for Lawful Interception (LI) in 3GPP networks.
-The present document includes both LI architectures for network layer based and service layer based Interception.
+The present document describes both the architectural and functional system components for Lawful Interception (LI) in 3GPP networks.
+The present document includes usage of the LI architecture for network layer based and service layer based Interception.

-The present document is inclusive of all LI architectural and functional capabilities required to support national Lawful Interception requirements globally, applicable to 3GPP networks.
+The present document is inclusive of all LI architectural and functional capabilities required to support those national Lawful Interception requirements that are valid globally, applicable to 3GPP networks.
 National regulatory requirements are responsible for defining the specific set of LI functional capabilities that are applicable to a specific 3GPP operator deployment.
 Editor’s Note: Initial focus on implementing 5G LI capabilities before importing existing 33.107 capabilities.